 We hosted an event here at our events venue in central London and we used the hashtag #eventvr to engage guests.
 Before, during and after we had constant tweets about the event as you can see here:

 To get the hashtag circulating at the event, it was written on a small card that was placed on everybody’s seat.

-Giving your guests-to-be a sneak peak of what’s going on behind the scenes creates a build up to the event using:
+Giving your guests-to-be a sneak peek of what’s going on behind the scenes creates a build-up to the event using:

 “Sometimes asking people to tweet or post about your event while they’re there isn’t enough.
 So create an irresistible photo opportunity for them, featuring your event logo and encourage them to share their photo with your hashtag for a chance to win a prize.”